k0pernicus/packetSniffer/README.md

 # Goal

 A simple personal packet sniffer in Rust.
-This version only support wlp2s0 device(s)

 # How to use it?